sirisian/ecmascript-types/examples/jsx.md

   }, [props.on]);
 }

-// The macro emits bare `jsxTemplate(...)` and `jsx(...)` calls. `jsx` is the
+// The macro emits bare `jsxCreate(...)`, `jsxTemplate(...)`, `jsxAttr(...)` and
-// imported decorator name in this scope, so the runtime's dispatch is bound
-// globally under the name the emitted code uses.
-A production runtime would
-// export it as `jsx` and this line would not exist. globalThis.jsx = jsxCreate;
-globalThis.jsxTemplate = jsxTemplate;
-globalThis.jsxAttr = jsxAttr;
-globalThis.jsxEscape = jsxEscape;
+// `jsxEscape(...)` calls, and each is a module-scope declaration above - so the
+// emitted code resolves them the way it resolves any other name in the module,
+// and nothing has to be published anywhere for it to work.
+//
+// The dispatch is NOT called `jsx`.
+It cannot be: see the fourth rule.

 // =============================================================================
 // 4.
 THE VIEW - the real thing, compiled by the macro at parse time